Chiogros/image-mageia/README.md

 A lightweight template for easy deployments.

 ## Development
-Multiple stages are needed to go from an empty filesystem to a Mageia ready-to-go system.
+Multiple stages are needed to go from an empty filesystem to a ready-to-go Mageia.
 1. Craft minimal system: install core (and some extra) packages needed for the newly built system
 2. Compress read-only filesystem: reduce built system size
 3. Build for target: target specific modifications (e.g. needed packages for VM), metadata, filesystem edits

-As `urpmi` is used to install the needed packages, it is adviced to built image from a Mageia (virtual) machine.
+As `urpmi` is used to install the needed packages, it is adviced to build image from a Mageia (virtual) machine.
 It should not be too hard to allow building from another host package manager.

 Building process is made available through the Makefile.